-“I didn’t mean to insult Christu,” she whispered half to herself and half to me while wiping the cow-dung paste off the stone-tiled floor.
+“I didn’t mean to insult Kristu,” she whispered half to herself and the other half to me while wiping the cow-dung paste off the stone-tiled floor.
 “But that sayip made me do it.
-Christu was a good man.
+Kristu was a good man.
 Maybe a god himself.
 Who knows the mysteries of the divine?
 You must never say bad things about other people’s gods.”

 Thus I grew up under the care of my innocent Grandmother while my parents lived in far-away government quarters with my elder brother.
-When Mother was pregnant a third time, she came home, delivered the baby whlle Grandmother midwifed.
+When Mother was pregnant a third time, she came home, delivered the baby whom Grandmother midwifed.
 A month later she went back with the baby to live in the far-away place in the hills.
 I remained with Grandmother.
-She loved me dearly, fed me well and told me godly stories after the evening prayer while frogs croaked in the back yard and stars twinkled in the sky like a confetti of Diwali lights.
+She loved me dearly, fed me well and told me godly stories after the evening prayer while frogs croaked in the back yard and stars twinkled in the sky like a confetti of oil lamps.
 I don’t recall missing the rest of the family although I looked forward to the days when father would come home.
-He brought new clothes and sweets and tales of my big brother’s mischiefs and the little one beginning to walk or talk.
+He brought new clothes and sweets and tales of my big brother’s mischiefs and how the little one had begun to walk or talk.

-On the evening before Shivaratri, the night when lord Shiva would frolic with his wife Parvati, Grandmother would prepare to leave, trusting me with Mani Chechi.
-When the shadows had begun to lengthen and the faint golden beams of the setting sun climbed to the top of the coconut fronds, Grandma would set off with a cloth bag with the right stuff for worship tied to her arched back and a walking stick in her hand.
-The Chechi would serve me dinner without insisting, unlike Grandmother would, that I say the evening prayers in praise of Lord Rama.
+On the evening before Shivaratri, Grandmother would prepare to leave, trusting me with Mani Chechi.
+When the shadows had begun to lengthen and the faint golden beams of the setting sun climbed to the top of the coconut fronds way high, Grandma would set off with a cloth bag filled with sacrificial flowers, coconuts and beads tied to her arched back and a walking stick in her hand.
+The Chechi would serve me dinner without insisting, unlike Grandmother would, that I say loud evening prayers in praise of Lord Rama.
 That was some relief.
 Soon the oil lamps were put out; I would lie on a sheet spread on the huge antique bedstead with heavily carved legs.
 The Chechi would spread her mat dutifully beside the cot.
 She was no good at story-telling; her voice was a monotone, not expressive like Grandma’s.
-She would make up for it by reaching out and peeling my foreskin and closing it slowly in the beginning and then building up tempo while I pretended to sleep.
-Perhaps Brother Pedro had prepared me for something like this.
-I didn’t miss my Grandmother then, so I never complained.
-On occasions I would give a start when an abrupt feeling of exhaustion overcame me.
-At other times, the Chechi’s fingers would slacken and her fat and fleshy hand would fall off leaving me disappointed.
-Some of those nights when Grandma was away, she would climb on to my cot and press my knee to her bushy mount and let me fondle her ample bosom.
-I would sleep with a faint guilty feeling that night; but would look forward to her fingers reaching out to me the next night.
-She stuck around for a few more days after Grandma returned.
-Though the feeling of guilt lingered all through the days, I waited impatiently for the bedtime and the feel of her fleshy fingers.
+She would make up for it by reaching out through the hem of my shorts and peeling my foreskin and closing it slowly.
+I don’t recall if I was shocked or traumatized the first time.
+Perhaps, at four, I thought it was a way of tickling me and I liked it.
+Yet I somehow knew that this was a game I was not to talk about.

 Shivaratri meant Shiva’s night – the time when the Lord and his wife Parvathi spent their time making love while their devotees fasted and sat guard outside chanting their glories.
-There were no loudspeakers then, so I suppose the night was not too noisy except for the music of the mosquitoes, clanging of bells and Shiva-Shivo-Shiva calls which did not seem to interfere in the divine couple’s passionate activities inside.
+There were no loudspeakers then, so I suppose the night was not too noisy except for the music of mosquitoes, clanging of bells and Shiva-Shivo-Shiva calls which did not seem to interfere in the divine couple’s passionate activities inside.
 Hawkers lined the path which were brightened by kerosene-fuelled contraptions called petromaxes.
-The small temple glistened with oil lamps; hawkers added joy with their wares – mostly food and toys.
-Arabian dates had the pride of place; then there were baskets of puffed rice, flattened rice, sweet halwa, and toys – colourful paper fans that turned in the wind; rubber snakes that would crawl on the ground when thrown and little gods with spring-loaded heads that nodded sideways like classic dancers if you shook them or when the wind blew.
+The small temple glistened with oil lamps; hawkers added joy to the glitter with their wares – mostly food and toys.
+Arabian dates packed loose in open jute bags had the pride of place; then there were baskets of puffed rice, flattened rice, sweet halwa, and toys – colourful paper fans that turned in the wind; rubber snakes that would crawl on the ground when thrown and little gods with spring-loaded heads that nodded sideways like classic dancers if you shook them or when the wind blew.

-Long before daybreak, basic human needs of tens of thousand men and women jostling for place on the strip of a river-bed would start demanding priority on the river that had turned shallow for the season.
+Long before daybreak, basic human needs of tens of thousand men and women jostling for place on the strip of a river-bed would start demanding priority on the river that had retreated shallow for the season.
 Most of the pious, forgetting the hygiene that their religion demanded, would start doing their morning affairs in the sacred water or its banks downstream, but Grandmother would have none of it.
-She would begin her trek back home after the temple bells were rung to signify the opening of the door of the divine couple after they had done whatever that was to be done and she had said her final prayers.
-It was still very dark and it would be dark through most of her sleepy and exhausted walk back home, burdened by the packs of dates, sweets and toys meant for me and for my older brother who would visit when his school would close a month later.
+She would begin her trek back home after the temple bells were rung to signify the opening of the door of the divine couple after they had had their pleasures for the night and Grandma had said her final prayers.
+It was still very dark and it would be dark through most of her sleepy and exhausted walk back home, burdened by the packs of dates, sweets and toys meant for me and for my brother who would visit when his school would close a month later.

 Grandmother tried not to look at the dark bush, the white grave stones, or the domed mosque with its shiny brass spire.
 Yet she couldn’t help making a furtive glance, which made her blood freeze for a moment.
 She often hoped that her return walk would time with the call for the morning prayer when many Muslims in white clothes would make a beeline to the mosque.
 She had no watch, so such precision timing never happened.